alisdt/praatconfig/README.md

 It returns these parameters as .number and .string$

-There are a couple of obvious ommissions in this as it is -- see Issues.
+There are at least a couple of obvious omissions in this as it is -- see Issues.